 This is an idiotic theory that show’s Maddow’s lack of knowledge and experience with Niger.

-Chad had put troops in the city of Diffa, which is on the Chadian border and at risk for Boko Harem activity coming from Northern Nigeria across the border.
+Chad had put troops in the city of Diffa, which is on the Chadian border and a hot bed of Boko Harem activity coming from Northern Nigeria.
 US Special Forces (again, as far as I was told) pulled out a while ago due to the level of danger and it being so remote.
 Chad did indeed pull it’s troops out of Diffa, although the plans to do so predated the latest travel ban.

 But let’s accept the premise.
 Chad got mad at the travel ban and pulled out.
 Why does this have absolutely nothing to do with US forces being ambushed north of Niamey?